Oliver P. Smith

-Oliver Prince Smith (October 26, 1893 – December 25, 1977) was a U.S. Marine four star general and decorated combat veteran of World War II and the Korean War.
-He is most noted for commanding the 1st Marine Division during the first year of the Korean War, and notably during the Battle of Chosin Reservoir, where he said "Retreat, hell!
+Oliver Prince Smith (October 26, 1893 – December 25, 1977) was a U.S. Marine four-star general and decorated combat veteran of World War II and the Korean War.
+He is most noted for commanding the 1st Marine Division during the first year of the Korean War, and notably during the Battle of Chosin Reservoir, where he said "Retreat, Hell!
+We're just attacking in another direction."
+This is commonly misquoted as "Retreat, hell!
 We're not retreating, we're just advancing in a different direction."
 He retired at the rank of four-star general, being advanced in rank for having been specially commended for heroism in combat.